ProtProtocols/protprotocols.github.io/_pages/documentation_pages/development_docker_protocols.md

 ## Adding additional software

-To add additional software, simply add the required `RUN` commands to install them to the `Dockerfile`.
+To add additional software, simply add the required `RUN` commands to the `Dockerfile`.

 If the software you need is **available in the repository**, the easiest is to adapt the first `RUN` command used to install `mono` and related libraries.
 Simply add the packages you need to this command.